eugenesvk/kbdHelix/content/modifew/index.md

   - <span style="color: orange">⚠</span> (lacking sufficient frequency data) little optimization was applied to the top vs. bottom row placement of commands
   - <span style="color: orange">⚠</span> number row-base commands don't work pending implementation of this [feature request](https://github.com/helix-editor/helix/issues/1200), currently need to use the version with modifiers

-Below are __modiƒew__ __Cheat Sheets__ for the various major and minor "modes" in an html format to make it easier to copy/search for an icon here and in the [config file](https://github.com/eugenesvk/kbdHelix/blob/modifew/config/modifew.toml) since not all icons are obvious enough, but also as separate images as well as links to Keyboard Layout Editor so you could fit the cheat sheet to a modified keymap
+Below are __modiƒew__ __Cheat Sheets__ for the various major and minor "modes" in an html format to make it easier to copy/search for an icon here and in the [config file](https://github.com/eugenesvk/kbdHelix/blob/modifew/config/modifew.toml) since not all icons are obvious enough, but also as separate images as well as links to Keyboard Layout Editor so you could adjust the cheat sheet to a modified keymap

 |    | Modifier key legend | Example of <kbd>l</kbd> |
 | :- | :-----------------: | :---------------------: |